CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

 ## Task 1: Use Microsoft Copilot to generate travel plans

+In this task, we are using Microsoft Copilot to generate and refine travel plans for a trip to Paris by iterating on prompts and improving AI-generated responses.

 1. In a new tab, open [Microsoft Copilot](https://copilot.microsoft.com) at `https://copilot.microsoft.com`.

 1. Click on the **Sign in** button on the right hand side of the screen and sign-in with the Microsoft account.